-Ixabepilone is a member of a new class of chemotherapy agents called epothilones.
+Ixabepilone is a member of a class of chemotherapy agents called epothilones.
 Microtubules are the "skeletons" of cells and must be broken down in order for a cell to divide or reproduce.
 Epothilones work by stabilizing microtubules, which prevents the cell from dividing or reproducing, ultimately leading to cell death.
 Interestingly, epothilones were originally discovered in a type of bacteria naturally found in African soil.

 Ixabepilone is given by intravenous infusion (IV).
 The actual dose is based on your height and weight.
-You will receive medications prior to the ixabepilone infusion to reduce the risk of a reaction.
+You will receive medications (antihistamines) prior to the ixabepilone infusion to reduce the risk of a hypersensitivity reaction.
 Ixabepilone contains dehydrated alcohol, which may make you sleepy or affect your ability to drive after the infusion, so plan to have an escort.

 There are a number of things you can do to manage the side effects of Ixabepilone.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
-Read the anemia tip sheet for more information.

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your doctor or nurse know if you have any excess bruising or bleeding, including nosebleeds, bleeding gums or blood in your urine or stool.
-If your platelet count becomes too low, you may receive a transfusion of platelets.
+Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
+If the platelet count becomes too low, you may receive a transfusion of platelets.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink's section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.